dfisher95350/dfisher95350.github.io/about/index.md

 # About Me

 I've worn many hats in and around software engineering.
-Throughout, I've always kept one foot (at least) in the codebase, even when bridging into people management, product management, and pragmatic marketing.
+Throughout, I've always kept one foot in the codebase, even when bridging into people management, product management, and pragmatic marketing.

 Bridging quality engineering into quality product (and vice-versa) has been my chief professional interest.